zerobounce/zerobouncego/README.md

 go get github.com/zerobounce-llc/zerobouncego
 ```

 This package uses the zero-bounce API which requires an API key.
-This key can either be provide in two ways:
+This key can be provide in two ways:
 1. through an environment variable `ZERO_BOUNCE_API_KEY` (either explicit or provided trough an `.env` file)
-1. by settings explicitly in code, using the following method:
+2. by settings explicitly in code, using the following method:
 ```go
 zerobouncego.SetApiKey("mysecretapikey")
 ```